luddarell/DataScience-Tutorial-TipsTricks-/README.md

-# DATA SCIENCE LEARNING PATH (For Complete Beginer)
+# DATA SCIENCE LEARNING PATH (For Complete Beginner)

 ## How to learn **Data Science** for complete beginner from *concept* to *code*